Baltimore prosecutor Marilyn Mosby denies criminal charges in federal probe of her finances, claims retaliation

 “As a Black woman, a lawyer, a wife and a mother looking to serve my community, I sought elected office because I knew there was so much more we could be doing and should be doing,” she said.

-She said that since she charged the officers in Gray’s death, against the advice of the U.S. Attorney’s Office, she has had “a target on my back.”
+She said that since she charged the officers in Gray’s death, against the advice of the U.S. attorney’s office, she has had “a target on my back.”
 She spoke of her efforts to change how drug use and sex work is prosecuted and her work addressing the systemic issues that lead to mass incarceration, particularly of Black men and people of color.

 “I get it,” Mosby said.
 “This is not what prosecutors usually do, and many people will forever hate me for it.”

-The U.S. Attorney’s Office in Maryland said it had no comment on Mosby’s statement.
+The U.S. attorney’s office in Maryland said it had no comment on Mosby’s statement.